kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 # How to build your own Deep Learning cluster *(and what to know about GPUs!)*
 This is an account of what I've read/done/followed to build my own deep learning cluster.
 Hopefully, it would be of some help for the others.
 It all started when I stumbled upon this [article](https://towardsdatascience.com/build-and-setup-your-own-deep-learning-server-from-scratch-e771dacaa252).
+What followed is a collection of questions and answers I asked myself while working on this project.
+Where possible and simply copy-and-shame the text as it was written by their original authors and their references is duly reported.

 ## Intended audience
 Anyone who knows little about the topic and would like to get started somehow.